grnhse/greenhouse-api-docs/source/includes/audit-log/_introduction.md

 <b>Note</b>: Use HTTPS for all requests.
 Requests made over HTTP will return an <code>HTTP 401</code> response.
 </aside>

-## Throttling
+## Rate Limiting
 ```shell
 Status: 200 OK
 X-RateLimit-Limit: 50
 X-RateLimit-Remaining: 49
 ```

-Audit log API requests are limited to the amount specified in the returned X-RateLimit-Limit header, per 10 seconds.
-Exceeding the limit will cause audit log to return an `HTTP 429` response.
-Check the `X-RateLimit-Limit` and `X-RateLimit-Remaining` headers to see how many more requests you’re allowed until throttling kicks in.
+Audit log API requests are limited to 50 per 10 seconds, as specified in the returned `X-RateLimit-Limit` header.
+Paginated requests are limited to 3 per 30 seconds.
+Check the `X-RateLimit-Limit` and `X-RateLimit-Remaining` headers to see how many more requests are permitted until throttling kicks in.
+Exceeding the limit will return an `HTTP 429` response.

 <aside class="success">
 <b>Note</b>: An <code>HTTP 429</code> response will exclude the <code>X-RateLimit-Limit</code> and <code>X-RateLimit-Remaining</code> headers.